Pontifical Biblical Commission: Formation

+Early developments

 The commission was granted the power to grant pontifical academic degrees in biblical studies by Pope Pius X's Apostolic Letter Scripturae sanctae of February 23, 1904.

-Pope Pius XI, by the Motu Proprio Bibliorum scientia of April 27, 1924, and the Apostolic Constitution Deus scientiarum Dominus of May 24, 1931, clarified that such degrees were equivalent in status to those of the Pontifical Universities.
+Pope Pius XI, in his Motu Proprio Bibliorum scientia of April 27, 1924, and the Apostolic Constitution Deus scientiarum Dominus of May 24, 1931, clarified that such degrees were equivalent in status to those of the Pontifical Universities.

-1971–88
+Developments since the Second Vatican Council

-The Motu Proprio Sedula Cura ("On New Laws Regulating the Pontifical Biblical Commission, June 27, 1971") was issued on that date, by which Pope Paul VI completely restructured the commission and attached it to the Congregation for the Doctrine of the Faith as a consultative body.
+On June 27, 1971, Pope Paul VI issued the motu proprio Sedula Cura ("On New Laws Regulating the Pontifical Biblical Commission"), restructuring the commission and placing it under the Congregation for the Doctrine of the Faith.

-Since 1988

 On 28 June 1988, Pope John Paul II's Apostolic Constitution Pastor Bonus confirmed the commission's relationship to the Congregation for the Doctrine of the Faith, with the prefect of the Congregation for the Doctrine of the Faith the ex officio president of the Pontifical Biblical Commission.
 The Commission has its own secretary, who to date has been a professor of the Pontifical Biblical Institute.
 Since 9 March 2021 the secretary has been Núria Calduch, the first female secretary.

 The members are Catholic biblical scholars proposed by the Bishops' Conferences.
 In 2014 Pope Francis appointed women to the commission for the first time, including Mary Healy.